LMPD officer returns to work one week after being shot

-LOUISVILLE, Ky. — One week after being injured in a shooting, LMPD Major Aubrey Gregory returned to work.
+LOUISVILLE, Ky. — One week after being injured in a shooting, LMPD Major Aubrey Gregory returned to work on light duty.

 Gregory was one of two officers injured in a shooting that took place on the night of Sept.
-23 when protests started in the wake of a grand jury's decision in the Breonna Taylor case.
+23, after the grand jury's decision in the Breonna Taylor case was announced.

 Police arrested Larynzo Johnson in connection with the shooting.